 Typically, permits will have a general noise condition to prevent or minimise noise pollution.
-You may also need to regularly assess the noise impact and implement a noise management plan.
-Sometimes a permit may have specific operational conditions relating to noise control.
+You may also need to regularly assess noise impact and implement a noise management plan.
+Sometimes, a permit may have specific operational conditions relating to noise control.

 Environmental permits may use different terms depending on their age.
+For example, the conditions may say that the operator must not cause:

+- nuisance

+- annoyance

+- offensive noises

+- offence to human senses

+- · interference with amenities

+- pollution

-For example, the conditions may say that the operator must not cause nuisance, annoyance, offensive noises, offence to human senses, interference with amenities, pollution, an exceedance of a numeric limit etc. Your permit may require you to prevent or minimise noise by using Best Available Techniques, appropriate measures, due diligence, all reasonable precautions, noise management or working plans.
+- exceeding a numeric limit

+Your permit may require you to prevent or minimise noise by using:

+- BAT

+- appropriate measures

+- due diligence

+- all reasonable precautions

+- · noise management or working plans

 The relevant legislation also uses a variety of terminology.
-For example, the Landfill Directive states "measures shall be taken to minimise nuisances and hazards arising from the landfill through noise and traffic" whereas the Integrated Pollution Prevention and Control Directive or Industrial Emissions Directive includes noise in the definition of pollution, stating that "...all the appropriate preventive measures are taken against pollution".
+For example, the Landfill Directive states:

+"...measures shall be taken to minimise nuisances and hazards arising from the landfill through noise and traffic."

+The Integrated Pollution Prevention and Control Directive or Industrial Emissions Directive includes noise in the definition of pollution, stating that:

+"...all the appropriate preventive measures are taken against pollution."

 Whichever form of words is used in the permit, the environment agencies will treat it as having the same meaning.

-In this guidance, when we refer to the obligation not to cause pollution and the requirement to use appropriate measures, this applies to all terms used in the various noise conditions in permits.
+In this guidance, when we refer to the obligation not to cause pollution and the requirement to use appropriate measures, this applies to all the terms used in the various noise conditions in permits.

-4.2 Appropriate measures to meet permit conditions
+Appropriate measures to meet permit conditions

-You do not need to go beyond 'appropriate measures' when determining the appropriate level of noise control.
-However, what constitutes 'appropriate measures' varies depending on the risk of pollution.
+You do not need to go beyond appropriate measures when determining the appropriate level of noise control.
+However, what constitutes appropriate measures varies depending on the risk of pollution.